PX4/PX4-Devguide/en/tutorials/camera_trigger.md

 ### Trigger modes

-Three different modes are supported, controlled by the `TRIG_MODE` parameter:
+Four different modes are supported, controlled by the `TRIG_MODE` parameter:
 * `TRIG_MODE` 1 works like a basic intervalometer that can be enabled and disabled by using the MAVLink command `MAV_CMD_DO_TRIGGER_CONTROL`.
 See [command interface](camera_trigger.md#command-interface) for more details.
 * `TRIG_MODE` 2 switches the intervalometer constantly on.
 * `TRIG_MODE` 3 triggers based on distance.
 A shot is taken every time the set horizontal distance is exceeded.
 The minimum time interval between two shots is however limited by the set triggering interval.
-* `TRIG_MODE` 4 triggers in when in Mission mode.
-TODO.
+* `TRIG_MODE` 4 triggers automatically when flying a survey in Mission mode.

 In `TRIG_MODE` 0, camera triggering is disabled.

 > **Info : ** If it is your first time enabling the camera trigger app, remember to reboot after changing the `TRIG_MODE` parameter.